 There are exciting opportunities for King’s Health Partners staff (clinical and non-clinical) to volunteer time and skills with King’s Global Health Partnerships (KGHP).

-We warmly welcome interest from staff – clinical or non-clinical - who are looking to spend a period of time volunteering overseas in one of the three partner countries (Sierra Leone, Somaliland and Democratic Republic of Congo) or volunteer in a UK-based capacity.
+We warmly welcome interest from staff – clinical or non-clinical - who are looking to spend a period of time volunteering overseas in one of the four partner countries (Sierra Leone, Somaliland, Zambia, and Democratic Republic of Congo) or volunteer in a UK-based capacity.
 There are a range of ways in which you can engage with KGHP, both in the UK and overseas.

 There is strong evidence that health partnerships like ours don’t only benefit people in low-resource settings.
-They also bring real benefit to NHS staff and services as well as citizens in our partner countries.
+They also bring real benefit to NHS staff and services.
 Among others, these benefits include the opportunity to develop:

 - Leadership skills